StevePilcher/FitClub-MS4/README.md

 **Home App**

 - Dynamic Information - Landing page shows potential customers the sales information and USP of the busniess by simpy viewing the home page.

+- Promotional Video - Hero image contains model with motivational video of person working out, opened by clicking the button.

 - Dashboard Display - A logged in user will see the latest relevant information to them by returning to the main page *needs further development, see features left to implement*